The Doctorate of Business Administration (DBA) program at Concordia University will prepare you as a leader to make data-informed decisions.

 What is the workload like for the DBA program?

-As you can probably guess, a doctoral program requires a high level of commitment.
-In your residency, we will help you understand the workload expectations and give you tools to help you manage your time and coursework.
-You’ll even learn some reading strategies to help you get the most out of the required readings.
+As you probably guessed, a doctoral program requires a high level of commitment.
+During your residency, we will set the workload expectations and give you tools to help you manage your time and coursework.

 Each class is 8 weeks and is interactive.
 These courses are not self-paced, so you’ll be experiencing the content along with your classmates.
 At the minimum, you should expect 10 hours per week of coursework.